How to Fix Cabinet Doors That Won't Close

 If neither of the above steps work, you may need to replace your hinges or fix stripped screw locations.

 Stripped screw locations can be fixed in one of two ways — either you can relocate the hinge and possibly damage the cabinet door, or you can pull out or reinforce the cabinet framing in the area with the stripped screw.
 You can also try using wood glue to reinforce a stripped screw hole, but this may offer only a temporary solution to your problem.
-If you choose to try wood glue, use the appropriate safety precautions when working with the substance, including making sure your work area is well-ventilated.
+If you choose to try wood glue, use the appropriate safety precautions when working with the substance, including wearing a face mask and making sure your work area is well-ventilated.

 Step 4 – Replace the Hinges